-STATUS: City Policy - A policy that is developed for administrative and and adopted by Council.

-Developed by the Policy Committee and/or the administration
+STATUS: City Policy - A policy that is developed for administrative and operational imperatives and has an internal focus.
+Developed by the Policy Committee and/or the administration and adopted by Council.
+RESPONSIBLE DIRECTORATE: OBJECTIVE: Planning and Community Development To provide a policy in respect of new and replacement uniform fencing.

-RESPONSIBLE DIRECTORATE:

-Planning and Community Development

-OBJECTIVE: To provide a policy in respect of new and replacement uniform fencing.
 Such fences shall be designed and erected to be sympathetic to the amenity and aesthetics of the locality.